Power outages have spread across the region as Cyclone Lusi bears down on the Bay of Plenty.

 Across town, a boat has slipped from its mooring and washed ashore near 1st Ave.
 Police and the harbourmaster are working to return it.

-SATURDAY UPDATE: Severe weather warnings are in place for the Bay of Plenty as Cyclone Lusi makes its way down the country.
+Severe weather warnings are in place for the Bay of Plenty as Cyclone Lusi makes its way down the country.

 The storm has already caused havoc in Northland, bringing down power lines and trees, with 2219 customers without power in Auckland.